![]() |

 A Red, Red Rose by Robert Burns

-The main theme of this poem is the immortality of love relationship and its feelings.
+The main theme of this poem is the immortality of love relationships and their feelings.

 This poem has shown the concept that a love relationship never dies.
 It keeps on moving forever.